DaedalusHub/LambdaGPT/README.md

+# LambdaGPT - A Serverless GPT Implementation on AWS #

+LambdaGPT is a serverless implementation of OpenAI's ChatGPT models using AWS Lambda and API Gateway.
+This project allows you to deploy and run the GPT model on AWS easily, either using an automated script or manual deployment.

+## Quick Deployment ##

-To deploy into AWS, clone the LambdaGPT repo:
+1. Clone the LambdaGPT repository:

 ```
 git clone git@github.com:DaedalusHub/LambdaGPT.git
 ```

-For automated install, use the `install.sh` helper script from the LambdaGPT directory:
+2. Deploy the `install.sh` helper script:

 ```
 cd LambdaGPT/
-sh .install.sh
+sh install.sh
 ```

-When the script completes successfully, you can test the API with the curl command below:
+3. Test the API using the curl command:

 ```
 curl -X POST \
   -H "Content-Type: application/json" \
   -d '{
-    "model": "gpt-3.5",
+    "model": "gpt-3.5-turbo",
     "messages": [
       {
         "role": "user",